The Global Plastic Action Partnership (GPAP) is currently working with the governments of Ghana and Indonesia

 Launched in New York, at the WEF’s Sustainable Development Summit in September 2018, it plans to tackle plastic pollution by creating a circular economy — where items are produced to be recycled — in regions that have been heavily impacted by the issue.

 GPAP — which was set-up with the support of the UK’s Department for the Environment, Food and Rural Affairs (Defra), Coca-Cola, PepsiCo, and Nestle — is currently working in two countries, Indonesia and Ghana.
-It’s also poised to officially launch its partnership with Vietnam at the end of March 2020.
+It was poised to officially launch its partnership with Vietnam at the end of March 2020, but the coronavirus pandemic has seen this postponed until May at the earliest.

 A few months after launching, the organisation appointed Kristin Hughes as its director.
 With a varied career involving everything from US presidential campaigns to working as interim director of EU corporate affairs for toy company Hasbro, Hughes says she chose the GPAP role as it combined a lot of pieces of her working history.